Print Friendly and PDF

 SSL 2+ - Overhead tans back.pngSSL-2.jpg

-SSL 2 / 2+ are class compliant and work directly with macOS Core Audio.
-There is no macOS driver.
-Simply plug it in, select the SSL as the sound device in System Preferences and you are ready to go.
+SSL interfaces are class compliant and work directly with macOS Core Audio — there is no driver.
+Simply select the SSL as the sound device in System Preferences and you are ready to go.

 • macOS 10.10 and below are untested.
 Operation may work but is not guaranteed.
 Our recommendation is to upgrade to a supported OS.